 At the age of 27, in 1880, she was unmarried and lived at home.
-At that time, she suffered from diphtheria, which had prevented her from working for the past three months.
+At that time, she was suffering from diphtheria, which had prevented her from working for the past three months.
+Blessedly, she survived.

 The Shaulises bore several children, among them Nellie Grace Weyand and Ira W. Shaulis.